mdgriffith/elm-ui/README.md

 * Everything should just **run fast.**
 * **Layout and style are explicit and easy to modify.** CSS and HTML as tools for a layout language are hard to modify because there's no central place that represents your layout.
 You're generally forced to bounce back and forth between multiple definitions in multiple files in order to adjust layout, even though it's probably the most common thing you'll do.

+However: All of this comes at the small cost of requiring [Flex](https://developer.mozilla.org/en-US/docs/Glossary/Flex).
+If you are not sure whether your target browser supports it, check out [this support table](https://caniuse.com/#feat=flexbox).
+But today most, if not all, major browsers allow the use of Flex, so you shouldn't have to worry about it in most cases.

 [Try this live example on Ellie!](https://ellie-app.com/3f2n4J5RnT3a1)